About This Project

 Meet the Team

 Our team includes an interdisciplinary group of technicians and scientists: Kent Hubbard, crew member and field project manager, Robert Valentini, MD, PhD life science executive and biotechnology science board member and Bryan Barney, PhD; Bioinformatics scientist.

 John P Bucci

-John Bucci is a co-founder and senior scientist at Marine Microverse Institute, LLC.
-John is a biological oceanographer specializing in molecular ecology of microorganisms in sediment communities.
+John Bucci is a co-founder and marine molecular scientist at Marine Microverse Institute, LLC.
+John's background is in biological oceanography specializing in molecular ecology of microorganisms in sediment communities.
 He has published original research on several projects related to sediment microbial biodiversity in U.S. coastal estuaries such as North Carolina, Washington State to New England (Bucci et al. 2014).

 Our research team is focused on preserving the marine ecological health of the oceanic ecosystem while harnessing the advancements in molecular biology.
 This project will also serve on-going work to develop a novel biosynthetic gene pipeline for natural product discovery.
 Genomes isolated from sediment bacteria possess unique secondary metabolites necessary to develop antibiotic therapies for human health.
 Metagenomics provides access to microbial genomics and their function, which helps in the development of novel biocatalysts from unculturable microbial communities.
 For example, the genus Streptomyces may be present in abundance at our sites as key marine bacteria that contain a large reservoir of biosynthetic gene clusters that are identified using sequence screening strategies.